hyperledger/besu-docs/docs/private-networks/how-to/use-local-permissioning.md

 After adding transactions to a block, the transactions are not validated against the allowlist when received by another node.
 That is, a node can synchronize and add blocks containing transactions from accounts that are not on the accounts allowlist of that node.

-The following diagram illustrates applying permissioning rules.
+The following diagram illustrates where local permissioning rules are checked.

 ![Permissioning Flow](../../assets/images/PermissioningFlow.png)